shammancer/shammancer.github.io/source/gate-walkers/the-exile.html.md

 open for he feared that the volunteers would be unable to return if he closed it.

 In their journey through the gate the volunteers discovered an empty plain.
-They explored a little on the plain and discovered a flowing lazily near by.
+They explored a little on the plain and discovered a river flowing lazily near by.
 As asked of them the volunteers took records of what they saw and they also brought back samples of the dirt of the plains and the water of the river so that the scholar may study them.
 As they stepped through the gate, the scholar took down their accounts and grabbed the samples to study them.

 Over the next few weeks the volunteers returned to explore further around the other side.
 They continued to bring back samples and while they were at it Bevakare continued